Samsung/tizen-docs/docs/application/tizen-studio/setup/additional-requirements.md

 ### Google Chrome&trade;

 You can Use the Web Inspector tool in Google Chrome browser for debugging your applications.
 For more information, see [Web Inspector](../web-tools/web-inspector.md) page.
 The Web Inspector server uses the Web core of the platform.
 You must use Google Chrome&trade; browser version 52 or lower, such that all the functions of the Web Inspector work properly.
-For more information see: [Google Chrome&trade;](http://www.slimjet.com/chrome/google-chrome-old-version.php).
+For more information see [Google Chrome&trade;](http://www.slimjet.com/chrome/google-chrome-old-version.php).

-## Other Requirements
+### T-Trace Requirements

 The following table lists various other requirements that you must ensure before you start developing Tizen applications:

-**Table: Other Microsoft Windows&reg; requirements**
+**Table: T-Trace requirements for Microsoft Windows&reg;**

 <table>
 <thead>